Best health insurance in Canada for 2024

 Blue Cross health insurance: Most flexible choice

-Blue Cross Health Insurance offers several medical insurance Canada plans that can include health benefits, drug, and dental coverage.
+Blue Cross Health Insurance offers several medical insurance Canada plans that include health benefits, drug, and dental coverage.
 Blue Cross has tailor-made plans with varying coverages and policies across different Canadian regions.
 For instance, Ontario Blue Cross plans are different from Pacific Blue Cross BC plans.

-Pros of Blue Cross's health insurance:
+Pros of Blue Cross health insurance

 • Mix and match plans as needed